 Grantees will be asked to report twice on their projects.

-Midterm Check-In (6 months into the project): Grantees will complete a short report and meet digitally with a CREation staff to talk through challenges and successes.
+- Midterm Check-In (6 months into the project): Grantees will meet digitally with a CREation staff to talk through challenges and successes.
 Grantees will share updates on budget spending, completed activities and youth reach.

 Financial Oversight and Trusteeship: